forgeManNation/igo_map/README.md

 ## Technology specification
+Aplication uis created using React and javascript.
 Aplication is full stack and backend is made in firebase cloud ecosystem.
 Each user has its own firestore database collection accesible after his authentification.
 App uses redux and everytime the users data change, users data are uploaded to firebase firestore.
 App is styled with combination of .scss and bootstrap 5.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).